 Absolutely.

-I'm telling you, you're you're taking my breath away, and I have a genuine fear in my heart.
+I'm telling you, you're taking my breath away, and I have a genuine fear in my heart.

-Let me read from uh the CBS piece.
+Let me read from the CBS piece.

-Uh this is local Philly News.
+This is local Philly news.

-Uh I'm reading directly from it, and it says a protest is planned for Friday night, North Philadelphia to support Maurice Hill.
+I'm reading directly from it, and it says a protest is planned for Friday night in North Philadelphia to support Maurice Hill, the gunman, the alleged gunman, accused of shooting six police officers.

-I think we we know he did it.
+I think we know he did it.

-The police commissioner Richard Ross says police will be there too.
+The police commissioner, Richard Ross, says police will be there too.

 Sadly, we do have to be there.